MEDIAL COLLATERAL LIGAMENT (MCL)

-The medial collateral ligament (MCL) runs along the inner side of the knee to connect the bottom of the thighbone to the top of the shinbone and provides stability and strength to the inner side of the knee joint.
-A blow to the outside of the knee may cause injury to the MCL, resulting in a stretch or tear to the ligament.
+The medial collateral ligament runs along the inner side of the knee to connect the bottom of the thighbone to the top of the shinbone.
+It provides stability and strength to the inner side of the knee joint.
+A blow to the outside of the knee may cause injury to the MCL.
+This can result in a stretch or tear to the ligament.
 These types of injuries are common in contact sports.

 Depending on the level of the pain or looseness to the ligament, the injury is classified in different grades: